ksarkies/Watermeter-TestBench/flowmeter/README.md

 Flowmeter Test Code

-Initial test code for the flowmeter FS200A.
+Initial test Arduino firmware for the flowmeter FS200A.

 K. Sarkies, 22/1/2015